top of page

 Fellow on Artificial Intelligence

-Tyler Rose is a motivated high school student from Monta Vista High School in Cupertino.
+Tyler Rose is the founder of Bindwell, a yCombinator backed company.
 He has gained valuable experience through software development internships, contributing to projects at companies like Wolfram Research and Vortle.
 Tyler is passionate about leveraging artificial intelligence to enhance global wellbeing and has engaged in substantive research in bioinformatics and hydrology.
 As a founding member of South Bay Robotics, he actively promotes inclusive access to robotics education.
 Outside school, Tyler enjoys playing badminton and volunteering as a STEM tutor.

 1701627413790_edited.jpg